NeuroML/Cvapp-NeuroMorpho.org/README.md

 ### Cvapp for NeuroMorpho.org

-This is a version of [Cvapp](http://www.compneuro.org/CDROM/docs/cvapp.html) customised as a 3D viewer for http://neuromorpho.org with updated export functionality for NEURON, GENESIS & NeuroML versions 1 & 2.
+This is a version of [Cvapp](http://www.compneuro.org/CDROM/docs/cvapp.html), originally developed by Robert Cannon, which has been customised as a 3D viewer for http://neuromorpho.org with updated export functionality for NEURON, GENESIS & NeuroML versions 1 & 2.

 This application is available to use (through Java Webstart) on NeuroMorpho.org.